 What is Psychology?

-The American Psychological Association defines psychology as "The scientific study of the behavior of individuals and their mental processes."
-Psychology is described as a social science as it focuses on the society as a whole as well as on the interactions (behaviors) of individuals within the society.
+The American Psychological Association defines psychology as "the scientific study of the behavior of individuals and their mental processes."
+In other words, psychology focuses on society as a whole as well as on interactions between individuals.

 What is Psychiatry?

-The Difference Between Psychology and Psychiatry
+The Difference Between Psychology and Psychiatry At a Glance

-- Both psychologists and psychiatrists are doctors
+- Both psychologists and psychiatrists are doctors.

-- Both fields involve intensive study and training
+- Both fields involve intensive study and training.

-- Psychologists specialize in an array of talk therapies
+- Psychologists specialize in an array of talk therapies.

-- In most states, only psychiatrists can prescribe medication
+- In most states, only psychiatrists can prescribe medication.

-- Psychiatrists can use physical treatments such as shock therapy
+- Psychiatrists can use physical treatments, such as shock therapy.

-- Psychiatrists handle the most severe mental health cases
+- Psychiatrists handle the most severe mental health cases.

 Psychology Vs Psychiatry - Education and Training